camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/guides/connect-to-an-oidc-provider.md

 For authentication, the Camunda components use the scopes `email`, `openid`, and `offline_access`.

 :::note
-Web Modeler does not yet support authentication with a generic OIDC provider.
+Web Modeler and the Connectors do not yet support authentication with a generic OIDC provider.

+When using OIDC, please disable Connectors in your deployment (see https://docs.camunda.io/docs/next/self-managed/platform-deployment/helm-kubernetes/guides/connect-to-an-oidc-provider/).
 :::

 </TabItem>